Religion in pre-Islamic Arabia: North Arabia

 Less complex societies outside South Arabia often had smaller pantheons, with the patron deity having much prominence.
 The deities attested in north Arabian inscriptions include Ruda, Nuha, Allah, Dathan, and Kahl.
 Inscriptions in a North Arabian dialect in the region of Najd referring to Nuha describe emotions as a gift from him.
 In addition, they also refer to Ruda being responsible for all things good and bad.

 The Safaitic tribes in particular prominently worshipped the goddess al-Lat as a bringer of prosperity.
 The Syrian god Baalshamin was also worshipped by Safaitic tribes and is mentioned in Safaitic inscriptions.

-Religious worship amongst the Qedarites, an ancient tribal confederation that was probably subsumed into Nabataea around the 2nd century AD, was centered around a polytheistic system in which women rose to prominence.
+Religious worship amongst the Qedarites, an ancient tribal confederation that was probably subsumed into Nabataea around the 2nd century AD, was centred on a polytheistic system in which women rose to prominence.
 Divine images of the gods and goddesses worshipped by Qedarite Arabs, as noted in Assyrian inscriptions, included representations of Atarsamain, Nuha, Ruda, Dai, Abirillu and Atarquruma.
 The female guardian of these idols, usually the reigning queen, served as a priestess (apkallatu, in Assyrian texts) who communed with the other world.
 There is also evidence that the Qedar worshipped al-Lat to whom the inscription on a silver bowl from a king of Qedar is dedicated.
 In the Babylonian Talmud, which was passed down orally for centuries before being transcribed c.
 500 AD, in tractate Taanis (folio 5b), it is said that most Qedarites worshiped pagan gods.

 The Aramaic stele inscription discovered by Charles Hubert in 1880 at Tayma mentions the introduction of a new god called Salm of hgm into the city's pantheon being permitted by three local gods – Salm of Mahram who was the chief god, Shingala, and Ashira.
 The name Salm means "image" or "idol".

 The Midianites, a people referred to in the Book of Genesis and located in north-western Arabia, may have worshipped Yahweh.
-Indeed, some scholars believe that Yahweh was originally a Midianite god and that he was subsequently adopted by the Israelites.
 An Egyptian temple of Hathor continued to be used during the Midianite occupation of the site, although images of Hathor were defaced suggesting Midianite opposition.
 They transformed it into a desert tent-shrine set up with a copper sculpture of a snake.

 The Lihyanites worshipped the god Dhu-Ghabat and rarely turned to others for their needs.
 Dhu-Ghabat's name means "he of the thicket", based on the etymology of gabah, meaning forest or thicket.
 The god al-Kutba', a god of writing probably related to a Babylonian deity and perhaps was brought into the region by the Babylonian king Nabonidus, is mentioned in Lihyanite inscriptions as well.
 The worship of the Hermonian gods Leucothea and Theandrios was spread from Phoenicia to Arabia.

 According to the Book of Idols, the Tayy tribe worshipped al-Fals, whose idol stood on Jabal Aja, while the Kalb tribe worshipped Wadd, who had an idol in Dumat al-Jandal.